-The primary concern of the Member Services Committee is to maintain the well-being of the organization by affording opportunities for members to socialize.
-This is accomplished by holding coffee hours to welcome new members and hosting a large social event for all members, usually in the spring.
-The committee sponsors the all LIR September Potluck where new members are welcomed and introduced to our organization by the committee.
+The primary concern of the Member Events Committee is to maintain the well-being of the organization by affording opportunities for members to socialize.
+The Committee organizes several annual events, including a New Members Coffee, a Spring Social, and other gatherings.
+The September Potluck Picnic is held at the beginning of the fall semester, when members can re-connect and new members are welcomed.
 Meetings are held as needed, from five to eight times a year.

 Public Relations Committee

 The mission of the 5CLIR Public Relations Committee twofold: to promote in our communities awareness of 5CLIR as an option to those at or near retirement age, and to provide the primary effort in recruiting a vital and engaged membership.
 In implementing this mission, the committee develops a variety of methods and materials that are used to acquaint our members, potential new members, and the public with 5CLIR activities.
 The committee also assists other committees in publicizing 5CLIR events.

 Special Programs Committee